ronyhe/pyjvm/readme.md

 pyjvm run [OPTIONS] MAIN_CLASS
 ```
 Where the options are:
-- -cp, (classpath) a colon separated list of class and jar files
+- `-cp` (classpath) a colon separated list of class and jar files
-- --report, turns on basic tracing which will be written to stdout.
+- `--report` turns on basic tracing which will be written to stdout.

 Be sure to add a standard library to your classpath.
-This can usually found at *your/java/installation*/lib/rt.jar
+This can usually be found at *your/java/installation*/lib/rt.jar

-For more commands that are relevant to development and debugging refer to the documentation of pyjvm/main.py
+There are other commands that are relevant to development and debugging, see pyjvm/main.py.

 ### High Level Architecture
 The Machine in machine.py creates Frame objects that represent methods.